 Note: Information system media includes both digital and non-digital media.
 Digital media includes, for example, diskettes, magnetic tapes, external/removable hard disk drives, flash drives, compact disks, and digital video disks.
 Non-digital media includes, for example, paper and microfilm.
 This control also applies to mobile devices with information storage capability (e.g., smart phones, tablets, E-readers).
 In contrast to MP-2, which restricts user access to media, this control restricts the use of certain types of media on information systems, for example, restricting/prohibiting the use of flash drives or external hard disk drives.
 Organizations can employ technical and nontechnical safeguards (e.g., policies, procedures, rules of behavior) to restrict the use of information system media.
 Organizations may restrict the use of portable storage devices, for example, by using physical cages on workstations to prohibit access to certain external ports, or disabling/removing the ability to insert, read or write to such devices.
-Organizations may also limit the use of portable storage devices to only approved devices including, for example, devices provided by the organization, devices provided by other approved organizations, and devices that are not personally owned.
-Finally, organizations may restrict the use of portable storage devices based on the type of device, for example, prohibiting the use of writeable, portable storage devices, and implementing this restriction by disabling or removing the capability to write to such devices.
+Organizations may also limit the use of portable storage devices to only approved devices including, for example, devices provided by the organizations may restrict the use of portable storage devices to only approved devices that are not personally owned.
+Finally, organizations may restrict the use of portable storage devices, and implementing this restriction by disabling or removing the capability to write to such devices.